Why Women Consider Abortion

 Reason #1: Timing

 "Life is what happens to you while you’re busy making other plans."
 This slogan hits home for many women who contact us.
-Thirty-six percent of all contacts experience their biographical situation as challenging enough for abortion to become a consideration.
+Thirty-six percent experience their biographical situation as challenging enough for abortion to become a consideration.
 The majority (28 %) specifically mention bad timing as their main reason.

 General apprehension and uncertainty about the future play a significant role, too.
-Sometimes one's age is a decisive factor, "Am I too young?" or "Am I already too old for a baby?"
+Sometimes one's age is a significant factor, "Am I too young?" or "Am I already too old for a baby?"
 Some women may feel like they are done with having children or had never planned on having any.

 📙 You may also like: